Brprb08/orbital-control-simulator/README.md

 - Simplified atmospheric drag modeling for low orbits, causing visible orbital decay over time
 - Live thrust application in directions including prograde, retrograde, radial, and normal, with instant trajectory updates
 - Attitude control with selectable pointing modes, supporting both smooth slews and instant reorientation
+- Core orbital motion integrated in a batched Dormand–Prince 5th-order (DoPri5) solver in native C++
 - GPU-based trajectory prediction using RK4 integration, computed asynchronously so previews do not cause stutters in the simulation
 - Runtime creation and reset of satellites with configurable parameters
   - Cartesian placement using direct position and velocity vectors